 Once exposed to moisture, they quickly become gelatinous and have a wonderful texture, commonly used in breakfast puddings and all sorts of interesting things.

 Here, their natural stickiness becomes a delicious Keto Strawberry Jam.

-Now I know not everyone loves chia seeds like me, the texture can put some people off.
+- Not everyone loves the texture of chia seeds.
 For those people, I’d suggest blending them up and see how it goes!
 For me, because you are using fresh strawberries to make this Keto jam, I just pretend the chia seeds are extra strawberry seeds.
 Mind you, I can convince myself to eat just about anything (except licorice)

-This is ready in just 5 minutes but thickens further after being chilled in the fridge.
+- This is ready in just 5 minutes but thickens further after being chilled in the fridge.
 If you think it’s a little runny still I’d suggest letting it cool before you add more chia seeds, as it will thicken further when it has been in the fridge for a bit.

 This jam goes perfectly with my Keto Scones recipe.